 Participate in Your Treatment

 Your health care provider may use X-rays, blood tests, and other tests to diagnose your chronic pain condition.
 The doctor uses these results along with those from a physical exam and a description of your symptoms to devise a treatment plan.
 Your doctor may recommend one or more pain medications as part of your pain management plan.
 It is a good idea to understand how both over-the-counter and prescription pain medicines work.
 Monitor yourself for potential side effects.
 Ask your doctor if alternative medicine strategies such as acupuncture, mindfulness-based meditation, and other related therapies are appropriate for you.
 Take medications as directed by your doctor.
 Go to physical therapy if it is prescribed.
 Follow your doctor's instructions regarding all of your therapies and speak up if you suffer any change in symptoms or side effects.
+Be an active participant in your chronic pain treatment.

 Social support goes a long way in helping you cope with chronic pain.
 One study in patients who had fibromyalgia found that those who were in the presence of their significant other experienced less pain and less pain sensitivity compared to those who were alone.
 Social support improves mood, boosts well-being, and helps you cope with your chronic pain condition.
 Do not isolate yourself.
 Go out and meet friends, connect with your family, or invite loved ones to your home if you are not able to get out.
 Ask for help if you need it.
 Educate yourself about your condition and let others close to you know what you are going through and what you need.

 Doctors may suggest a variety of over-the-counter medications (OTC) to treat chronic pain from headaches, arthritis, and other conditions.
 Acetaminophen and non-steroidal anti-inflammatory drugs (NSAIDs) are two OTC pain relief medications.
 Just because they are available over-the-counter does not mean they may not be associated with serious side effects.
 Taking too much acetaminophen can cause liver damage, especially if it is combined with alcohol.
 NSAIDs like aspirin, ibuprofen, and naproxen decrease pain and inflammation, but they also increase the risk of ulcers and bleeding in the gastrointestinal tract.
 NSAIDs may also cause kidney damage and high blood pressure.
 These medications can also interfere with blood pressure medication.
+Follow directions when taking chronic pain medications.

 Prescription Pain Relief